yyhelloworld-ui/agentsociety/docs/02-custom-agents/01-agent-logic.md

 # Customize the Agent logic

-To customize the behavior of an agent, you can modify the `forward` method.
+To customize the behavior of an agent, you need to modify the `forward` method.

-This method is where the agent's logic is defined and executed in each simulation step.
+The `forward` method is where the agent's logic is defined and executed in each simulation step.
 Here are two ways to customize the `forward` methods.

-## Direct Implementation
+## 1. Directly Implement Your Logic

 A simple example is as follows.
+Simply rewrite the `forward` method in the subclass of `Agent`.
+The `forward` method is the workflow of an agent.

 ```python
 import asyncio